Understanding Acupuncture

 Common Concerns About Acupuncture

 Is it painful?
-No, most people feel deeply relaxed by it.
+No. Actually most people feel deeply relaxed by it.

-Most people describe it as not painful, or not much more than a mosquito bite.
+Most people describe it as not at all painful... or not much more than a mosquito bite.
 There is a common misconception of acupuncture needles as hypodermic needles.
-In contrast acupuncture needles are 18x slimmer, compared to the diameter of a human hair, causing no pain.
+In contrast acupuncture needles are 18x slimmer, compared to the diameter of a human hair, causing no to very slight pain.
 Be assured that our concern is your comfort and you can experience pain free acupuncture.

 Does it work?